tanmdoan/ruby-submissions/1406/07_self_directed_project/doan_tan.markdown

 #### Target Audience

-[2-4 sentences about who would use this application]

 Almost anyone can use this app however the main target would be more for students looking to build their resume for grad school.
 Anyone looking to make an change in your community or someone who simply is looking